-Four types of poisonous snakes exist in the United States: rattlesnakes, copperheads, cottonmouths (also known as water moccasins) and coral snakes.
+Four types of venomous snakes exist in the United States: rattlesnakes, copperheads, cottonmouths (also known as water moccasins) and coral snakes.
 Each year, more than 7,000 Americans are bitten by one of these snakes.
 Many bites are a result of individuals attempting to handle or kill the snake, therefore this is not recommended.
 If you are bitten by a snake, seek medical assistance immediately.
 It’s also important to understand methods for distinguishing potentially venomous from non-venomous snakes in order to assess your potential risk.
 If you encounter a snake, leave the area and consider calling a wildlife professional who can help you identify the type of snake you have encountered.
 In the meantime, here are some tips that may help you to determine whether or not a snake is venomous or non-venomous.

 While general identification tips are discussed here, we recommend consulting a trained wildlife professional in order to definitively distinguish venomous and non-venomous snakes.